'Revenge is best served' - Super Eagles celebrate victory over Central African Republic

 Backpagepix

-Nigeria stars Victor Osimhen, William Troost-Ekong, Kenneth Omeruo and Ahmed Musa took to social media to celebrate their 2-0 away win over the Central African Republic on Sunday.
+Nigeria stars Victor Osimhen, William Troost-Ekong, Kenneth Omeruo and Ahmed Musa took to social media to celebrate their 2-0 away win over the Central African Republic in Sunday's 2022 Fifa World Cup qualifying game..

-First-half goals from Leon Balogun and Osimhen in Douala steered the three-time African champions to their third win in Group C after four matches so far.
+After failing to score a goal against the Wild Beasts three days ago, the Super Eagles responded well in Douala with two first-half goals to cap their dominance in the encounter.

-The victory boosted Gernot Rohr’s morale after they conceded a 1-0 defeat to CAR in Lagos on Thursday.
+Goals from Leon Balogun and Osimhen in the 29th and 45th minutes steered the three-time African champions to their third win in Group C after four matches so far.

 Editors' Picks